SchoolOfCode/ai-tools-audit-error-404-intelligence-not-found/README.md

 4. **General:** For all tools, establish clear usage guidelines, provide comprehensive training, and regularly assess their impact on productivity, quality, and team satisfaction.
 Continuously monitor for any negative effects, such as skill atrophy or over-reliance on AI.

-By strategically implementing these AI-powered tools, TechForge Industries can significantly enhance its development processes, leading to faster time-to-market, improved product quality, and increased team productivity.
+By implementing these AI-powered tools, TechForge Industries can significantly enhance its development processes, leading to faster time-to-market, improved product quality, and increased team productivity.